-This is a discussion on 22 lt conversion within the SIG Sauer Pistols forums, part of the SIG Sauer Forum category; I had one but got rid of it.
-My purpose was training and with no slide lock back on the last round it took away ...
+This is a discussion on 22 lt conversion within the SIG Sauer Pistols forums, part of the SIG Sauer Forum category; "At the high cost of quality .22 ammo these days you don't save much over just training with the real deal."
+Where are you buying ...

 | ||LinkBack||Thread Tools||Display Modes|

 |04-18-2017, 05:20 PM||#16|